hoalexander44/MomentumTeamWebsite/Blogs/SorenStrnisaBlog.md

 Soren Strnisa PPJ7

 Tasks:
+Created levels more themed levels
-Created levels based on Kendal's updated level builder Updating GDD
+Updated previous levels based on the new enemy AI

 Total Hours: 3 Hours

-Positive: Through my playtest, I found that the levels feel uniquely different and provide a fun challenge.

-Negative: The hexagonal x,y,z coordinate was very confusing to work with.
+Positive: The levels feel more dynamic with the newly added obstacles.
+It requires the player to think about pathing restrictions from the map instead of just through the momentum mechanic.

+Negative: Nothing.
+Things went relatively smoothly this week.

 Upcoming: Test levels and update and create levels based on feedback.